SELECT

 is used, allSELECT

-list elements have to be aggregated except those which define the grouping keys. -
+elements must be aggregated except those that define the grouping keys. -

 CUBE